Docs

 Choose defaults for Resume:

-You can choose to allow overriding the default settings via the Chargebee site and-or via API, when a subscription is paused/resumed.
-When overriding is locked, users will not be able to change the settings.
+You can allow overriding the default settings via the Chargebee site and/or API when a subscription is paused or resumed.
+When overriding is locked, users cannot change the settings.

 Pause a Subscription

-Only subscriptions in ACTIVE state can be paused.
+Only subscriptions in the ACTIVE state can be paused.

 Via UI